Improved quantum data analysis: Preliminaries

 Just as with classical probability distributions, there are a variety of distances/divergences between two quantum states $\rho, \sigma \in \CC^{d \times d}$.
 In fact, for every classical ``$f$-divergence'' there is a corresponding ``measured quantum $f$-divergence'', which is the maximal classical divergence that can be achieved by performing the same measurement on~$\rho$ and~$\sigma$.
 In this way, classical total variation distance precisely corresponds to quantum trace distance, the Bhattacharyya coefficient precisely corresponds to quantum fidelity, etc. See, e.g.,~\cite[Sec.~3.1.2]{BOW19} for further review; here we will simply directly define some quantum distances.

 The \emph{trace distance} $\dist[\tr](\rho, \sigma)$ between states $\rho$ and $\sigma$ is defined by

-Here the second equality is known as Helstrom's theorem~\cite{Hel76}, and the maximum is over all quantum events $A \in \CC^{d \by d}$.
-(Indeed, Helstrom shows the maximum is achieved by a projector.)
+Here the second equality is known as the Holevo--Helstrom theorem~\cite{Holevo:1973,Hel76}, and the maximum is over all quantum events $A \in \CC^{d \by d}$.
+Moreover, the maximum is achieved by a projector.
 The \emph{fidelity} $\Fid(\rho, \sigma)$ between states $\rho$ and $\sigma$ is defined by

 This can be used to define the \emph{squared Bures distance} $\dist[Bures](\rho,\sigma)^2 = \dist[Bures^2](\rho,\sigma)$, viz.,

 It follows from the work of Fuchs and Caves~\cite{FC95} that $\half \dist[Bures^2](\rho, \sigma) \le \dist[tr](\rho, \sigma) \le \dist[Bures](\rho, \sigma)$ for all states $\rho$ and $\sigma$.